-NO TURN ON RED (Regulatory)
+NO TURN ON RED (Regulatory) When this sign is displayed near a t

 When this sign is displayed near a traffic signal, vehicles must not make a turn on a red signal.
 The right or left turn restriction may be displayed.
 A tab may be used below this sign to indicate time of day and days of week the restriction is in effect.